 Being active has completely changed Paul’s life, he now feels a lot better about himself both at home and work.
 He’s more alert, more productive and more energised, which really helps him enjoy the time he spends with his wife and children.

-Since Paul started being active he’s made new friends and tried all sorts of stuff he’d never have dreamt of doing at the start of his journey.
-He’s joined a walking club, runs regularly, helps out at his local boxing gym and has completed the Liverpool marathon.
-Paul now feels on top the world, he’s even climbed Mount Kilimanjaro!
+Since Paul started being active he’s made new friends and tried all sorts of activities he would never have dreamt of doing at the start of his journey.
+He’s joined a walking club, runs regularly, helps out at his local boxing gym, including coaching children’s sessions, he’s even climbed Mount Kilimanjaro!

-“I hadn’t really noticed how out of shape I was and I didn’t realise how being active could affect other parts of my life.
-My advice to people thinking being active isn’t for them would be to give it a try.
-It will make a difference not only in your life but to the people around you and even the people you haven't met yet.
-I feel like I’m the person I should have been in my twenties and I’m now looking forward to my forties (as much as you can) knowing I am a better father and husband.”
+“I hadn’t really noticed how out of shape and unhappy I was until I made a real change.
+I didn’t realise how being active could positively impact other parts of my life.
+My advice to people thinking about becoming more active is start small, set goals and give everything a try until you find the right fit for you.
+It will make a difference not only in your life but to the people around you and you will feel positive even when times are tough.”